Mary Lim (MNCS Accred, Reg. MBACP) Person-Centred Counsellor and Psychotherapist

 - Has someone you know committed suicide?

-I will provide a confidential space for you, in a safe and welcoming environment, in which we will talk together about what's bothering you.
+I will provide a confidential space for you, where we will talk together about what's bothering you.
 We'll go at your pace, in your time.
-I will help you to unpick and to work out how you really feel about things, as well as the possible reasons behind it.
+I will help you to unpick and to work out how you really feel about things, as well as the possible reasons behind what's going on.

 I will ask the questions that nobody else is asking, and I will be honest with you throughout.
-This can lead to new thoughts and ideas, and new ways of looking at things.
+This leads to new thoughts and ideas, and new ways of looking at things.
 Sometimes, these new thoughts and ideas can make everything suddenly click into place.

 Together, we'll work out what's going on.
 Together, we'll find ways in which you can move forwards, in a way that makes sense to you.